liferay/liferay-docs/developer/frameworks/articles/web-experience-management/05-developing-a-fragment-renderer/01-intro.markdown

 `getType`: returns the Fragment's type.
 Type values include `FragmentConstants.TYPE_COMPONENT` and `FragmentConstants.TYPE_SECTION`.

-`isSelectable`: defines which conditions page authors can select the Fragment Renderer for.
+`isSelectable`: defines whether page authors can select the Fragment Renderer.
 You'll learn more about this in the [Choosing When to Display a Component](#choosing-when-to-display-a-component) section.